FreeRADIUS/wiki.freeradius.org/guide/raduat.md

 ## Creating a test suite
 By default ``raduat`` will look for a folder in the current working directory called ``tests``.

-If it finds one, it will attempt to execute each of the test requests in lexicographical order of the file names.
+If it finds one, it will attempt to execute each of the test requests in lexicographical order.

 ``raduat`` isn't limited to a single directory, it will work perfectly happily with a directory hierarchy, in which case the tests are executed depth first then in lexicographical order.

-Only files with names that match the format ``test[0-9]{3}.*`` will be processed.
+Only files with names that match the pattern ``test[0-9]{3}.*`` will be processed.
 Each request file must also be paired with a response file.
 A response file has the same name as the request, with an ``_expected`` suffix.

 For example the response file for ``test000_check_static_ip`` would be ``test000_check_static_ip_expected``.